7.2 USG Budget

 - Student Activities;

-- Stores and Shops; and
+- Stores and Shops;

-- Vending and Other Services.
+- Vending and Other Services; and,

 Exceptions to the requirement that institutions operate their auxiliary enterprises on a self-supporting basis shall be recognized as follows:

-- Institutions may apply general fund resources to auxiliary enterprise operations where such expenditures can be justified as supporting the primary mission of the institution; however, use of general fund resources for auxiliary enterprise operations is strongly discouraged and must be approved in advance by the Chancellor under procedures established by the USG chief fiscal officer.
-In no instance may general fund revenues be used to support athletic scholarships.
-The use and amount of general revenues applied to the support of auxiliary enterprise operations shall be included in the five-year plan (BoR Minutes, October 2013).
+Institutions may apply Education & General Fund resources (unrestricted institutional funds), excluding Fund 10000 state appropriations for athletics, to auxiliary enterprise operations where such expenditures can be justified as supporting the primary mission of the institution; however, use of general fund resources for auxiliary enterprise operations should be limited and must be approved in advance by the Chancellor under procedures established by the USG chief fiscal officer.
+The Board of Regents has determined that intercollegiate athletics supports the overall mission of the institution and has authorized the use of Education & General Fund resources in support of intercollegiate athletics as outlined in Board Policies 4.5 and 7.2.2.
+Use of Education & General Fund resources for intercollegiate athletics, excluding Fund 10000 state appropriations, is authorized as outlined in Board Policy 4.5 and as further defined in the USG Business Procedures Manual.
+In no instance may Education & General Fund resources be used to support athletic scholarships.
+The use and amount of Education & General Fund resources applied to the support of auxiliary enterprise operations shall be included in the five-year plan.

 7.2.3 Operating Budgets

 Each USG institution shall prepare and submit to the Chancellor an annual operating budget within the limit of funds allocated by the State plus estimated internal revenue of the institution from all other sources.
 Operating budgets of separately incorporated athletic organizations are specifically excluded from this process, although the transfer of student fees to those separately incorporated organizations must be reflected as a single item in the budget submitted to the Chancellor.